OnboardingETHCR/Testing-Onboarding/modulo3/modulo3-5.md

 <details>
 <summary>💡 Reveal Answer</summary>

-Use a `struct` when you want to group related data into a single logical unit — for example, a `User` or `Task`.
+Use a `struct` when you want to group related data into a single logical unit, for example, a `User` or `Task`.
 This makes your code cleaner and easier to manage, especially in arrays or mappings.

 </details>